spree-contrib/rfcs/active/000-add-association-between-shipping_method_and_stock_location.md

 However the current implementation doesn't work well if you have a bit more complicated supply chain strategy.
-For examples,
+For example,

 - stocks of an item are distributed to multiple stock locations around the world
 - each stock location supports different shipping methods
 - stock location is determined with various factors such as cost, shipping duration, stock, leading time for backorder etc.

-To solve these business requirement, Spree needs to know which shipping methods are supported by each stock location.
+To solve these business requirements, Spree needs to know which shipping methods are supported by each stock location.

 # Detailed Design